-Further analysis should be done to identify the type of influence the stakeholders have on forest resources and this could advise the development of strategies to maximize the opportunities for the sustainable use of forest resources.
+Further analysis should be done to identify the type of influence the stakeholders have on decisions about the management of forest resources and this could advise the development of strategies to maximize the opportunities for the sustainable use of forest resources.

-There should be a mechanism established for improving awareness and understanding of the value of forest among key government decision makers. e.g. the creation of a position of a forest technical officer to directly liaise with top decision makers.
+There should be a mechanism established for improving awareness and understanding of the value of forest among key government decision makers, for example through the creation of a position of a forest technical officer to directly liaise with top decision makers.